How to parse JSON using shift-reduce parsing approach

 As we already know the shift-reduce parsing approach has (at least) two operations: shift and reduce.

 Shifting a token simply means pushing that token to the top of the parse stack.
-In our tableless approach, we will only shift in the following cases:
+In our tableless approach, we will only shift in the following cases: - If lookahead is a prefix of the right hand side of any rule. - If a combination of top stack elements and the lookahead is a prefix of the right hand side of any rule.

 Reducing operates on the elements at the top of the stacks.
 If the elements line up in a certain way that match the right hand side of a rule completely, then those elements are popped off the stack and replaced with the left-hand side of that rule.